 Additionally, focus on the active tense which is easier to understand.

-Clearly write your name and the headline of the article at the top of the document.
+- Clearly write you name and the headline of the article at the top of the document.